Justice Lords: Television appearances

 The Justice Lords are an alternate Justice League from a parallel Earth.
 After Lex Luthor is elected President of the United States, kills the Flash, and establishes policies resulting in a potential nuclear war, Batman, Superman, and Wonder Woman storm the White House and confront Luthor in an attempt to prevent the war.
 When Luthor tells Superman no matter how many times he sends him to prison, he would find a way back to power, Superman kills Luthor with his heat vision, and decides he likes this new form of "justice".
-The others also lose faith in humanity.

-For two years, the Justice Lords seize the world's governments and begin ruling with an iron fist.
-Using their satellite base for surveillance, they ban free speech, limit elections, and eliminate crime by lobotomizing criminals and supervillains through Lord Superman's heat vision, although they justify their behavior as "temporary" and for the people's own good.
-Lord Superman has also imposed severe restrictions on his girlfriend Lois Lane's way of life, forbidding her from making phone calls, having unauthorized guests, or leaving her home.
+The other Justice League members also lose faith in humanity.
+Over the course of two years, the Justice Lords take control of the world's governments, which they rule over in an authoritarian manner.
+They eliminate crime by lobotomizing criminals and supervillains through Lord Superman's heat vision, and establish policies that get people arrested for minor disturbances.